192.168.0.1

 IP address 192.168.0.1 and how to use it

 Are you using your router with full functionality?
-If you are an ordinary Internet user, you may sometimes come across a string of numeric characters like ip: 192.168.0.1 .
-This article explains what 192.168.0.1 is and serves as a basic guide on how to exploit it when accessing the Internet.
+If you are an ordinary Internet user, you may sometimes come across a string of numeric characters like 192.168.0.1.
+This article explains what 192.168.0.1 is and provides a basic guide to using it to access the Internet.

 Common problems on 192.168.0.1 or 192.168.o.l